Canada beats Scotland to earn second win in ICC Cricket World Cup League 2 match - ExBulletin

 Canada regained its one-day international status for the first time in almost a decade by finishing in the top four at last April's ICC Cricket World Cup Qualifier Playoff in Namibia.

-The Canadian men will also go to the ICC Men's T20 World Cup for the first time, in the West Indies and the US in June.
+The Canadian men will also make their first trip to the ICC Men's T20 World Cup in the West Indies and the US in June.

 |